randyheydon/distPND/README.rst

 mksquashfs/mkisofs
 ------------------
 Without these commands, distPND can still make PND directories - folders filled with files that are read by the PND system.
 However, the standard way to distribute a PND is as a single file; to do that, you'll need one or both of these installed.

-Most distros have mksquashfs available in a package called "squashfs-tools" (make sure it's version 4.0 or later); this is the preferred package format.
+If you're on Linux, most distros have mksquashfs available in a package called "squashfs-tools" (make sure it's version 4.0 or later); this is the preferred package format.
 If you would rather use an iso-format PND, mkisofs is available in "cdrkit" or "cdrtools".

+If you're on Windows, you can `download squashfs from here`_.
+Make sure to get version 4.0 or later.
+Also make sure to get the DLL files from the same link if you don't have Cygwin installed.

 Using in your project